Skip to main content

 Plan C and F are restricted to people enrolled (or eligible) for Medicare prior to January 1, 2020.
 We prefer Plan F over C. Their monthly premiums are similar.

-Plan D is offered by a few of the 25+ companies offering Medigap plans to Idaho residents.
-Coverage is similar to Plan G.
+Plan D is offered by less than 5 of the 20+ companies offering Medigap plans to Idaho residents.
+Coverage is like Plan G. We don’t see the need for a Plan D anymore.

-Plan N often has a lower premium than Plan G, but policy holders have fewer covered services compared to Plan G. This may be a financial burden as the Plan N policy holder ages (and start to use more health care services).
+Plan N often has a lower premium than Plan G, but policy holders have a few more copays when compared to Plan G. These additional copays may be a financial burden as the Plan N policy holder ages (and starts to use more health care services).

 Remember, if you choose a Medigap plan with less comprehensive coverage and later in life, want to move up to a plan with more comprehensive coverage, you will have to answer the underwriting questions.
 This means the insurance company can deny your application (based on your answers and prescription medication take).